Growing Up with a Parent Who Had Alcohol Use Problems: You Can Heal

 My Story

-I was just a child, needing her to be predictable and consistent.
-To be fully there.
-I wanted her to be like the other mums.
+My mum had her own problematic drinking issues for a long time.
+She had her reasons.
+As a child, I needed her to be predictable and consistent.
+I wanted her to be fully present, like the other mums.
 She had no idea how obvious it was to me.
-She always tried to hide it, and in her own way, she did her best.
+Although she tried to hide it, she did her best.
 She fought hard to fulfill her duties.
 God knows she tried.
-How hard it must have been for her, fighting her demons and still wanting to give her best for us – only she knows.
+How hard it must have been for her, battling her demons while wanting to give her best for us – only she knows.

 What Research Tells Us